-AMERICAN hydrogen-electric hybrid semi-truck developer, Nikola Motor Company, has revealed its first entrant into the zero-emissions pick-up truck ring, the Nikola Badger.
+AMERICAN hydrogen-electric hybrid semi-truck developer, Nikola Motor Company, has revealed its first entrant into the zero-emissions pick-up truck ring, the Nikola Badger, is coming to Australia.

 According to Nikola, the Badger is designed to accommodate either a 120kW hydrogen fuel-cell powertrain or a pure 160kWh battery-electric system.
 Both systems are said to deliver a claimed peak power output of over 675kW, 339kW of continuous power, and 1329Nm of torque.